 Another case occurs when Tattletale arranges for Noelle to be subjected to constant irritating noise as part of her plan to keep Coil distracted so she can take him down.

 Jack Slash being frozen by Gray Boy leaves him in the perfect position to convince Scion to end the world.

 Nice Job Fixing It, Villain: The ABB are very guilty of this, even if unknowingly.
 They are directly responsible for starting a convoluted series of event, ending in Taylor's trigger event; Lung in particular is responsible for Skitter joining the Undersiders.
 They did get some "help" from other villains (Coil and Shadow Stalker), but ultimately it's because of Skitter that they get wiped out.
 Karma works in very convoluted ways.

-No Dead Body Poops: Averted, when Marissa's friend Chris dies Krouse notes that his bowels had released, and even corrects Luke when he assumes that the smell outside was from a broken septic pipe and not all the dead bodies created by the Simurgh.
+When Marissa's friend Chris dies, Krouse notes that his bowels had released, and even corrects Luke when he assumes that the smell outside was from a broken septic pipe and not all the dead bodies created by the Simurgh.